Yorkshire is famous for its links with the supernatural world, so if spooky tales are your thing, this will be right up your street.

 The small village of Richmond has a mysterious tale to its name.
 In the late 18th-century, soldiers at Richmond Castle discovered an underground tunnel they believed would lead to Easby Abbey.
 They could only go so far down the narrow, rubble-filled passageway, so they hatched a plan – a small drummer boy would continue through the tunnel while banging his drum, so the soldiers could follow the route from above.

 At first, the plan seemed to work.
 They got all the way to Easby Woods, just half a mile away from the abbey, before the drumming stopped.
 The sudden silence unsettled the soldiers so much that they abandoned the task and decided to never explore the tunnel again.
 Some believed the roof collapsed on the boy and broke his neck, while others suspected a beast devoured him.
 To this day, no one knows what happened to the Lost Drummer Boy, but his drumming is often carried on the wind and it’s said that his headless ghost roams the area.

 There have been countless sightings of a sobbing spirit in the house and grounds at Temple Newsam.
 The ghost is said to be fourteen-year old Mary Ingham, the granddaughter of Sir Arthur Ingham, who rebuilt Temple Newsam House in the 17th-century.
 Also known as The Blue Lady, her most prized possession was a gifted string of pearls.

 One dark night, she was returning home from a party when a highwayman ambushed her carriage and stole the necklace.
 Traumatised, she fell into a deep sleep and woke up with no memory of the event, but in the weeks that followed, her behaviour changed.
-She constantly searched the house and hid her possessions in unusual places, until she eventually starved herself to death.
+She constantly searched the house, hid her possessions in unusual places and refused to eat until she eventually starved herself to death.
 Since then, there have been sightings of The Blue Lady in and around the house, still in search of her lost pearls.